 When the ceremony comes to an end, and the crowd begins to disperse, they are the last ones to stay there.
 They stare down at the earth, where Jade's coffin is covered with dirt.
 Tori feels sick to her stomach.
 She wants to scream, to express the overwhelming grief she's feeling, but she doesn't say a word.

-Beck's the one who eventually turns, glancing at the girl standing beside him who looks so broken and so depressed.
-Tori slowly meets his gaze, and she's the one who finally releases the tight grasp of her hands against her body to reach out and touch Beck's shoulder.
-She waits, waits until he's ready, and he stares back at her, waiting himself.
+Beck's the one who eventually turns to look at the girl standing beside him, the girl who's just as broken and depressed as he is.
+She finally meets his gaze as well, and she releases the tight grasp of her hands against her body and reaches out to him, grasping his shoulder.
+She waits, waits until she trusts herself to speak, and he patiently waits until she's ready.

 "Jade," Tori starts, and when she says her name, there's a crack in her voice that she just can't help.
 She swallows the lump in her throat and draws her hand back, wiping away another stray tear that trickles down her cheek.
-She sniffles, purses her lips and brings her hand back, this time giving Beck's shoulder a squeeze.
-Her voice drops to a whisper as she starts over.
+She sniffles, purses her lips and brings her hand back, this time giving Beck's shoulder a squeeze, for comfort, or maybe for strength.
 "Jade wanted me to tell you that…she loves you, too."

 The tears in Beck's eyes escape, rolling freely down his cheeks.
 He smiles tightly.